How to Optimize for Generative AI: The Ultimate Playbook for Visibility

 Next Steps Checklist: (because we promised practicality!)

-Implement at least one schema markup (FAQ, HowTo, etc.) on your site this month if you haven’t already.
+•Implement at least one schema markup or optimize an existing one (FAQ, HowTo, etc.) on your site this month if you haven’t already.

-Get your brand on one new external source (article, directory, forum) to boost your authority in the next quarter.
+•Earn one new authoritative mention outside your site (article, directory, forum) to boost your authority in the next quarter.

-Educate your team.
-Ensure your content writers and SEO folks are up to speed on writing for generative AI and not just old-school SEO.
+•Educate your team.
+Ensure your content writers and SEO folks are up to speed on writing for generative AI and not just traditional SEO.

 The search scene is always moving, but one thing remains constant: the goal is to connect with your audience.
 Generative AI is just a new way for people to find what they need.
 By optimizing for it, you’re making sure that when customers have questions, your business is part of the answer.
 And ultimately, that’s what good marketing is all about, being there for the customer, no matter how they search.